jeremiemeunier/pastille/README.md

 # pastille-bot

-It's a bot.
-An explosive bot named Pastille but only for discord !
+Pastille is an explosive Discord bot written in TypeScript.

 <div align="center">
 	<br />